 If you have regular menstrual cycles, you are likely to be ovulating each month.

 - your vaginal discharge or mucus is slick and slippery (like egg white)

 - , often on one side of the tummy

-- Premenstrual symptoms - ovulation may accompany premenstrual symptoms such as breast enlargement and tenderness, abdominal bloating and moodiness.
+- premenstrual symptoms (e.g. and tenderness, abdominal bloating and moodiness).